 Why Go Minimal?

-By going minimal you can decrease the stress around you, and move the focus from possesions and tasks to family and enjoyment.
+By going minimal, you can decrease the stress around you and move the focus from possessions and tasks to family and enjoyment.

-You won’t be living without stuff, you will simply be living with less, but with better more loved belongings.
+You won’t be living without stuff; you will simply be living with less, better, and more beloved belongings.

 So living a minimalist lifestyle is all about reducing but at the same time turning less into more.

-Here are some of the benefits of living with fewer possessions:
+Top 10 benefits of living with fewer possessions

-- Less time is spent on repetitive tasks such as buying, cleaning, and moving numerous possessions, freeing up time to do the things you love
+- Increased personal time.
+Less time is spent on repetitive tasks such as buying, cleaning, and moving numerous possessions, freeing up time to do the things you love.

-- Wealth is created as money is no longer being spent caring for or buying things that you don’t need money is retained for other interests.
+- Increased monetary savings.
+As money is no longer being spent caring for or buying things you don’t need money is retained for other interests.

 - Freedom from comparison.
-No longer having to keep up with the neighbors means that you can better organize your life which creates a feeling of purpose and achievement in life
+No longer having to keep up with the neighbors means that you can better organize your life, which creates a feeling of purpose and achievement.